Janspiry/distributed-pytorch-template/README.md

 ##### More details

 - You can import model from a new file.
 Key `name` can be a list to show your file name and class/function name, or a single string to explain class name in default file(`models.model.py` ).
-Example is as follows:
+An example is as follows:

 ```yaml
 "name": ["models.model", "Model"], // import Model() class / function(not recommend) from models.model.py (default is [models.model.py])